Chicago IL 60606

 - U.S. District Court of the Southern District of Mississippi

-Abizer represents companies, higher education institutions, non-profit organizations and public sector employers in all aspects of labor and employment law.
-A heavy portion of Abizer’s practice is devoted to defending employers before federal and state courts and administrative agencies in matters concerning employment discrimination, reasonable accommodation, retaliatory discharge, unfair labor practices, labor-management relations, employee mobility and other disputes concerning the employment relationship.
-Abizer has both trial and appellate oral argument experience.
-He also regularly provides preventative counseling and advice to employers on individual personnel matters, reductions-in-force, employment contracts, personnel policies and handbooks, and compliance with federal and state employment laws.
+Abizer is committed to helping employers find practical solutions to workplace challenges.
+An experienced trial and appellate advocate, a heavy portion of Abizer’s practice is devoted to defending companies, higher education institutions and public entities in disputes concerning employment discrimination, reasonable accommodation, retaliatory discharge, unfair labor practices, labor-management relations, employee mobility and other issues concerning the employment relationship.
+He also regularly provides preventative counseling and advice to employers on personnel matters and compliance with federal and state employment laws.

 Abizer started his career at Latham & Watkins LLP in Chicago and then served as a law clerk for the Honorable Philip P. Simon in the U.S. District Court for the Northern District of Indiana, before joining the Firm.
 In law school, Abizer was the editor-in-chief of the Alaska Law Review and was on the Duke Moot Court Board.

 Abizer speaks regularly on a variety of emerging labor and employment issues, and has recently given presentations on FMLA, retaliation, trade secrets, electronic discovery and USERRA.
-Since 2007, Abizer has served as co-chair of the Chicago Bar Association Young Lawyers Section’s Labor and Employment Committee.
-He is also an active member of the Indian American Bar Association of Chicago and serves on its professional development committee.
+Since 2007, Abizer has been co-chair of the Chicago Bar Association Young Lawyers Section’s Labor and Employment Committee.
+He also serves on the Executive Committee of the South Asian Bar Association of North America as the Vice President of the 2014 National Convention, and is active in SABA’s local chapter, the Indian American Bar Association of Chicago.

 Abizer is committed to public service.
 He has represented pro bono clients in wrongful conviction, fair housing and asylum cases.
 In 2001, Abizer spent a summer volunteering for a human rights organization in Delhi, India.
-Abizer serves on the Chicago Partnership Board for Avenues to Independence, a non-profit, charitable organization providing residential, vocational and daily living support to adults with physical, intellectual and developmental disabilities.
 He also volunteers in the Constitutional Rights Foundation Chicago’s “Lawyers in the Classroom” program.

 In addition to practicing law, Abizer enjoys playing tennis and traveling.
 Prior to graduating from law school, he spent time studying abroad in Shanghai, China and working as a summer associate for a U.S. law firm in Tokyo, Japan.